miracuse/miracuse.github.io/docs/classes/mage/index.md

 ### Spells

-Mages can also create larger effects by combining two of their Kits.
+Mages can also create larger effects by combining two Kits with the "Spirit" tag.
 Doing so produces more powerful and complex results, but forces the Mage to mark a point of Mental damage on themselves.

 | Spell           | Description                                                                                     |
 | --------------- | ----------------------------------------------------------------------------------------------- |